Life As a Paving, Surfacing, and Tamping Equipment Operator

 How do I Become a Paving, Surfacing & Tamping Equipment Operator?

-How Long Does it Take to Become a Paving, Surfacing & Tamping Equipment Operator?
+What work experience do I need to become a Paving, Surfacing & Tamping Equipment Operator?

 Who Employs Paving, Surfacing, and Tamping Equipment Operators?